autocrypt/autocrypt-js/README.md

 # autocrypt-js

-A Node.js implementation of the Autocrypt specification.
+A minimal Node.js implementation of the Autocrypt specification, that has no dependencies.

 [![npm][0]][1] [![Travis][2]][3] [![Test coverage][4]][5]